-9.1 Sanctions are needed to respond to undesirable behaviour.

-9.2 Students will always be given a chance to consider their behaviour.

-9.3 They will be encouraged and helped to make apologies to other students or staff they may have offended; show they can keep to the school rules; or make suitable reparation.
+- 9.1 Sanctions are needed to respond to undesirable behaviour. - 9.2 Students will always be given a chance to consider their behaviour.
+All students/ staff involved will be spoken with and statements will be taken from them and signed.
+(See Appendix 4) - 9.3 They will be encouraged and helped to make apologies to other students or staff they may have offended; show they can keep to the school rules; or make suitable reparation.

-9.4 A range of sanctions is clearly defined on the Levels of Behaviour Code of Conduct poster and their use will be characterised by following the "Warn, Move,

-Remove" Policy which provides clarity for why the sanction is being applied and what changes in behaviour are required to avoid future sanctions (Appendix 2).
+9.4 A range of sanctions is clearly defined on the Levels of Behaviour Code of Conduct poster and their use will be characterised by following the "Warn, Move, Remove" Policy which provides clarity for why the sanction is being applied and what changes in behaviour are required to avoid future sanctions (Appendix 2).
 This includes sanctions recorded on our management information system ISAMs